ckbball/dev/README.md

 It is exposed through a REST API.
 - https://github.com/ckbball/dev-edge

-Dev-user is built with Golang, Protobufs, and gRPC for the application code and MongoDB for storage.
+Dev-user is built with Go, Protobufs, and gRPC for the application code and MongoDB for storage.
 It also exposes a REST API using grpc-gateway allowing web clients to make api calls to a gRPC server.
 The project can be built and ran locally using `docker-compose up` and the API can be accessed at http://localhost:8080.
+User authentication is achieved through Json Web Tokens.

-Dev-team is build with Golang, Protobufs and gRPC for the application code and MySQL for storage.
-A REST API is exposed through the grpc-gateway attached to the gRPC server allowing web clients to make api calls.
+Dev-team is built with Go, Protobufs and gRPC for the application code and MySQL for storage.
+The service methods can only accessed by the REST API exposed by the edge server.
 The project can be built and ran locally using `docker-compose up` and the API can be accessed at http://localhost:8082.

+Dev-edge is built with Go and the standard library and exposes a REST API over http.
+The project can be built and ran locally using `docker-compose up` and the API can be accessed at http://localhost:3000.

 The project is currently an MVP.